How to Install Fail2ban with Firewalld on Fedora 39/38/37 Linux

 sudo systemctl enable fail2ban --now

-To verify that Fail2Ban is active and running, check its status with this command:
+To ensure that Fail2Ban is operational, check its service status:

 systemctl status fail2ban